The Coding Sloth thumbnail

 7. No Comments or Documentation

-Many programmers fool themselves into thinking they’ll remember what their code does or that the code itself is documentation.
+Assuming you’ll remember what your code does or that the code itself is enough documentation is a dangerous lie.

 8. Reinventing the Wheel